OCISRAEL/oci-foundations-lab/README.md

         - [Using Linux](./SSH/linux.md) <br>

 ## STEP 4 : Create a Block Volume
-### Block volumes are detachable block storage devices that you can use to dynamically expand the storage capacity of an instance.
+### Objective: Create a block volume and attach it to the compute instance.

 1. Open the navigation menu and click **Storage**.
 Under **Block Storage**, click **Block Volumes**